Cat’s Claw Herb: A Rainforest Remedy for Mind & Body HealthReading Time: 5 minutes

 Can Uncaria Tomentosa Support Brain Health?

-Another way cat’s claw can help the body is through reducing free radical damage.
+Another of cat’s claw bark uses is helping to reduce free radical damage.
 This includes within the brain as well.
 One of the most impressive studies to date is a 2013 Chinese investigation published in the journal Neurochemistry International.